lpinca/binb/README.md

 Ideal setup is a browser with websocket support and able to decode .m4a format natively.

-For this reason Binb is optimized for Google Chrome but also works in all major browsers (if version is recently enough).
+For this reason binb is optimized for Google Chrome but also works in all major browsers (if version is recently enough).

 ## Shout-Outs ##